Kees1958/W3C_annual_most_used_survey_blocklist/README.md

 while the number three Comscore just has a little over 2.5% marketshare.
 For comparison Amazon with its huge webstore generates about the same advertising traffic on its own website.

-Number 200 on this list only has a marginal market share of 0.1 % 1n the Alexa top 10000.
-Imagine how effective URL number 50.000 will be of your blocklist.
-Fair chance it will never be triggered, because you never surf to the websites on which this tracker is used.
-Another problem with community based blocklists, is that they contain a lot dead URL's.
-Low hit rate's and low maintenance probably is the reason that some adblock extensions have an option to exclude URL's with low usage (like AdGuard or SmartAdblock) or periodically filter out dead URL's (like Opera's and Brave's build-in adblockers claim to do).

                                                       ALTERNATIVES
-When you want a common use well maintained small blocklist, use Disconnect's Simple Ad-filter or Peter Low's blocklist (both have over
+When you want a common use well maintained small blocklist, use Disconnect's Simple Ad-filter or Peter Low's blocklist.
+These lists also aim to block adnetworks in stead of adsvertismens on websites (that is why theu only have over 3000 blacklisted URL's).
+When you prefer large blocklist have a look at Energized.pro.
+They claim to have an automated process to remove dead links and duplicates.
-3000 blacklisted URL's).
-Disconnect filter is also used by Firefox and Edge anti-tracking.
-When you want a well maintained medium sized blocklist, use Steven Black's blocklist (more than 50.000 URL's blacklisted).
-When you want a large blocklist have a look at the
-'ultimate' blocklist of Energized.pro (over 700K URL's blacklisted).
-Benefit of Energized is that they rempve dead URL's.

                                                     ERRORS & ISSUES
 When you still want to use this blocklist, feel free to use it and provide feedback on errors.
-You can post issues, but I will only have a look at it when the issue causes a problem on an COM, INF, NET or ORG domain.
+You can post issues, but I will only have a look at it when the issue causes a problem on an COMefer , INF, NET or ORG domain.
 You can fix a problem easily yourself in most adblock extensions (e.g. AdBlockPlus, Adguard, uBlockOrigin).
 Look for UserFilter or MyFilter in the extension options.
 For instance when this filter causes a problem on website ABC_example.com, simply add a badfilter using this syntax: